 - the individual must be:

-- interested in furthering the Corporation’s Objects and has a child in his or her care and custody who is enrolled in at least one (1) of the Corporation’s programs (paying monthly fees to RisingOaks); or
+- interested in furthering the Corporation’s Objects and has a child in their care and custody who is enrolled in at least one (1) of the Corporation’s infant, toddler, preschool, before school or after school programs; or

 - a Director of the Corporation;